Gambit (Marvel Comics): Age of Apocalypse

 Following the death of Apocalypse and the fall of his regime, Gambit once again became a member of the X-Men.

 During the AoA's 10th anniversary, Gambit was part of the X-Men and helped Magneto eliminate the remaining forces still loyal to Apocalypse.
 This included helping the X-Men get rid of the Hellions.
 Magneto later became injured while telling the Morlocks that they were free, and when he was recuperating, Quicksilver detected mutant signatures of Apocalypse's former soldiers in Mexico.
 Magneto then left with Quicksilver, Gambit, and Sunfire.

 The Guthrie siblings later attacked the X-Men's base, taking Rogue and Charles Lensherr captive.
 Magneto, Sunfire, Gambit, and Quicksilver returned to the base and defeated the Guthries.
-Magneto then revealed his secret regarding Sinister, leading the X-Men to Sinister's lab in New York.
+Magneto then revealed his secret regarding Sinister, leading the X-Men to Mister Sinister's lab in New York.
 The X-Men then fought the Sinister Six, and during the fight, Gambit, Nightcrawler, and Dazzler were sucked into Cloak.
 Nightcrawler managed to save Dazzler, but not Gambit, resulting in Gambit's presumed death, though it was not confirmed.
 The X-Men later buried their dead and created a tombstone for Gambit whose full text is not seen, but ending in "... luck always be on his side."

 However, it appears that luck was indeed at Gambit's side after all, as he was rescued in time from the Darkforce Dimension at some point and was greeted by the X-Men team later.
 When the X-Force team of Earth-616 came to the Age of Apocalypse to retrieve a Celestial life seed to prevent Warren to ascend as the new Apocalypse, Gambit was part of the Fantomex team to retrieve the seed from the deceased Celestial and he gives his life so the team could retrieve the object from the cosmic being.

 Bishop's future

 In the future timeline that is the home of the X-Man Bishop (Earth-1191), the X-Men were wiped out in 1996 by someone recorded only as 'The X-Traitor'.
-However, there was apparently one survivor of the attack, a man called "The Witness."
+However, there was apparently one survivor of the attack, a man called "The Witness".
 He had a Cajun accent and long hair.
 He and Bishop had an antagonistic relationship at that time.
 When Bishop came to the past, he recognized Gambit's face as that of the Witness.

 Later, the Witness was revealed to have been living happily in New Orleans, unchanged from how Bishop will know him in 80 years' time.
 He met the young Remy Lebeau, and had a set of trophies from countless battles across time (fans noticed Captain America's shattered shield, the red power suit from The Greatest American Hero, and Hellboy's Right Hand of Doom).
 He claimed to be pantemporal, capable of seeing all things in all realities at all times.
 The fact that he was even capable of conversing with Bishop or anyone else in a linear fashion is apparently due to his sense of humor.